nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 #### 6. Look at Logs and Check Status

-Once the hello-world container runs, it outputs a message.
+Once the container runs, it outputs a "hello world" message.
 To see if the container successfully started use the `logs` command to fetch the output:

 ```bash
 gadget logs
 ```

-You should see a 'Hello' message that starts with:
+You should see a message that starts with:

 ```
 Hello from Docker on armhf!